Whalehoho/Whalehoho/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying on Software Engineering in Asia Pacific University of Technology & Innovation (APU).
+- 🔭 I’m currently studying on SE in Asia Pacific University of Technology & Innovation (APU).
 - 🌱 I’m passionate about coding, especially web development.
 - 🤔 I’m looking for help with SLAM.
 - 📫 How to reach me: laukahchuan012@gmail.com